-Pulau Siau is a small, remote island with amazing nature in northeast Indonesia, and it’s pretty easy to visit from Manado, the capital of North Sulawesi.
+Siau Island is a small, remote island with amazing nature in northeast Indonesia, and it’s pretty easy to visit from Manado, the capital of North Sulawesi.

-Siau Island may not be very well known (at all), but it has everything that makes Indonesia great: scenery, wildlife, and volcanoes!
+Pulau Siau may not be very well known (at all), but it has many of the things that Indonesia great: scenery, wildlife, and volcanoes!

-It’s home to one of the world’s most active volcanoes (Mount Karangetang), which is constantly smoking and occasionally spitting out rocks and lava.
+It’s home to one of the world’s most active volcanoes (Mount Karangetang), which is constantly smoking and frequently spitting out rocks and lava.

 The island is also home to a unique species of tarsier called the Siau Island tarsier, and you can see these little bug eyed primates in the wild.This travel guide will explain how to get there, and everything you need to know before you go!